dkushner/ore-infinium/README.md

 ## Contact?

-We have an irc channel on chat.freenode.net #ore-chasm, feel free to drop in for chilling, devel questions, user questions...or whatever.
+We have an irc channel on chat.freenode.net #ore-infinium, feel free to drop in for chilling, devel questions, user questions...or whatever.

 ## How do I install it?